liferay/liferay-docs/develop/tutorials/articles/280-configuration/01-making-apps-configurable/04-reading-configurations-configuration-provider.markdown

       _configurationProvider.getCompanyConfiguration(
          MentionsGroupServiceConfiguration.class, entry.getCompanyId());

-Next, you'll learn how to access a portlet's configuration from outside of an OSGi component.
+Next, you'll learn a nifty way to to access a portlet instance configuration from a JSP.

 ## Accessing the Portlet Instance Configuration Through the PortletDisplay [](id=accessing-the-portlet-instance-configuration-through-the-portletdisplay)

-Often it's necessary to access a portlet's settings from its JSPs or from Java classes that are not OSGi components.
-To read the settings in these cases, a method was added to `PortletDisplay` (available as a request object).
+Often it's necessary to access portlet instance settings from a JSP or from a Java class that isn't an OSGi components To read the settings in these cases, a method was added to `PortletDisplay`, which is available as a request object.
 Here is an example of how to use it:

     RSSPortletInstanceConfiguration rssPortletInstanceConfiguration =
         portletDisplay.getPortletInstanceConfiguration(